apache/druid/docs/querying/multi-value-dimensions.md

 Apache Druid supports "multi-value" string dimensions.
-Multi-value string dimensions result from input fields that contain an array of values instead of a single value, such as `tags` in the following JSON array example:
+Multi-value string dimensions result from input fields that contain an array of values instead of a single value, such as the `tags` values in the following JSON array example:

 ```
 {"timestamp": "2011-01-12T00:00:00.000Z", "tags": ["t1","t2","t3"]}